 Day 2: Rothenburg – Gunzenhausen, approx. 80 km

-Today you will leave the Tauber Valley for the not too distant source of the Altmuehl River.
+Today you leave the Tauber Valley for the not too distant source of the Altmuehl River.
 Those who wish can take the detour past the Ansbach Residence or can cycle directly to the small medieval town of Herrieden.
-You will then continue on to Gunzenhausen in the Franconian Lake District.
+You then continue on to Gunzenhausen in the Franconian Lake District.
 Numerous excavations have proven that the beautiful town was also the site of a pre-historic settlement.

 Day 3: Gunzenhausen – Eichstätt, approx. 70 km

-Today you will cycle towards Graben, a small town which once grabbed attention due to the construction of a canal.
-After a few kilometres you will find yourself in the Franconian Jura.
+Today you cycle towards Graben, a small town which once grabbed attention due to the construction of a canal.
+After a few kilometres you find yourself in the Franconian Jura.
 The Valley becomes increasingly narrower and steeper.
 Forested mountainsides with overhanging limestone cliffs accompany you along the route.
 Pappenheimer Castle and rock formations such as the 12 Apostles are all located along the route.

 Day 4: Eichstätt – Riedenburg, approx. 75 km

 You pass through a charming nature park, the heart of the Altmuehl Valley.
 The imposing Kipfenberg Castle is a great place for a short break.
 You then continue on through Beilngries, a beautifully-preserved medieval town, towards Riedenburg, which is also known as the pearl of the Altmuehl Valley.
 The sounds museum is worth a visit with original sound reproduction equipment and devices.